domdomegg/discord-reminder-template/README.md

 # discord-reminder-template

-Uses GitHub Actions to send reminders to a Discord channel
+Use GitHub Actions to send reminders to a Discord channel

 ## Usage